dpup/node-flags/README.md

 # Node-Flags

-This is a flags library for use with node.
+This is a flags library for use with [node.js](http://nodejs.org/).
 Flag definitions can be distributed across multiple files, as long as they are defined before `flags.parse()` is called.

 ## Example